-This report presents outcome targets and results for each of ARC's five strategic investment goals, as well as overall targets for leveraged private investment, matching project funds, and funds directed to distressed counties or areas.
+This report presents outcome targets and initial estimates for each of ARC's five strategic investment goals, as well as overall targets for leveraged private investment, matching project funds, and funds directed to distressed counties or areas.
+In addition, performance verification results and program evaluation results are reported under the appropriate goal area.